giovannidisiena/immunefi-writeup/README.md

     }
 ```

-If we hadn't already figured it out, from `arg0 & 0xffffffffffffffffffffffffffffffffffffffff` we can deduce that the first argument should be an address due to bitwise and with a 20-byte mask.
+If we hadn't already figured it out, from `arg0 & 0xffffffffffffffffffffffffffffffffffffffff` we can deduce that the first argument should be an address due to bitwise AND with a 20-byte mask.
 The next lines are setting up memory for calculation of the storage slot corresponding to `hash(key, slot)` of a mapping:

 ```
 memory[0x00:0x20] = temp0 & 0xffffffffffffffffffffffffffffffffffffffff;